RhysLees/nova-impersonating-banner/README.md

 ## Prerequisites

 Ensure you are using the `web` middleware on your routes.
-Enqure you have read the [Nova Impersonation Docs](https://nova.laravel.com/docs/4.0/customization/impersonation.html)
+Ensure you have read the [Nova Impersonation Docs](https://nova.laravel.com/docs/4.0/customization/impersonation.html)

 ## Installation